 Artificial intelligence (AI) is being used to automate and optimize measurement processes.
 AI algorithms can analyze data from sensors and identify patterns that would be difficult or impossible for humans to detect.

-For example, AI can be used to improve the accuracy of image-based measurements by compensating for distortions and other errors.
+To give you an idea, AI can be used to improve the accuracy of image-based measurements by compensating for distortions and other errors.
 AI can also be used to predict measurement outcomes based on historical data, allowing for proactive adjustments to be made.

 Metrology and Traceability

-National metrology institutes, such as the National Institute of Standards and Technology (NIST) in the United States, maintain standards for various units of measurement and provide calibration services to ensure that measuring instruments are accurate and traceable.
+National metrology institutes, such as the National Institute of Standards and Technology (NIST) in the United States, maintain standards for various units of measurement and provide calibration services to check that measuring instruments are accurate and traceable.

 Tips and Expert Advice for Accurate Conversions